 What is the best way to pay my tax bill?

-The most convenient way to pay is by using the city's website using a debit/credit card, E-check through ACH/EFT or with a check by mail.
+The most convenient way to pay your tax is by paying online using a debit or credit card, E-check through ACH/EFT or with a check by mail.
 A return envelope is included with your tax bill.
 Write the list numbers on your check.
 Your list numbers are shown on your bill.
-If you wish to have a receipt returned to you, please send the entire lower portion of your tax bill and a self-addressed, stamped envelope with your payment.
-We will not mail your receipt if you fail to include a self-addressed, stamped envelope.
 Mail payments to PO Box 2719, Hartford, CT 06146-2719.

 DO NOT INCLUDE CASH.
 There is a $20 fee that will be applied to your account for checks returned by your Financial Institution for insufficient funds.

 Can I pay my motor vehicle delinquent taxes by personal check?

 If you have delinquent motor vehicle taxes, or are planning to register a vehicle with the Department of Motor Vehicles and require a release from the Tax Collector, you must pay with Cash, Credit Card, Money Order, or Certified Bank Check.
 If payment is made by Personal check, a release will be issued after ten (10) business days.
 All releases are now processed electronically through the DMV.

 My property has a real estate lien.
 Can I get it released after I pay my taxes?

 If you want the lien released immediately upon payment, payment must be made by Cash, Money Order or Certified bank check.
 If payment is made by Personal check, liens will not be released for ten (10) business days.

 May I pay my taxes with a credit or debit card?